cddesja/ICDtools/README.md

 ```

 Presently, the package does the following:
-- Scores the DEXT
+- Scores the downward extension of the Flanker and DCCS, see `dextScore()`.
-- Combines multiply-imputed data sets for `lavaan` models using Rubin's rules.
+- Combines multiply-imputed data sets for `lavaan` models using Rubin's rules, see `rrLavaan()`.
 EXPERIMENTAL!
-- Creates univariate probability plots from logistic regression models.
+- Creates univariate probability plots from logistic regression models, see `probPlot()`.
-- Creates regions of significance plot for understanding moderation.
+- Creates regions of significance plot for understanding moderation, see `rsPlot()`.

-Please use the following cite if you use these functions:
+Please use the following citation if you use these functions:

 Desjardins, C. D. (2018).
 ICDtools: R tools for the Institute of Child Development.
 R
   package version 0.1.